 With its status as a world-class research institution, it is critical that the University uphold the highest standards of integrity both inside and outside the classroom.
 As a student and member of the UCLA community, you are expected to demonstrate integrity in all of your academic endeavors.
 Accordingly, when accusations of academic dishonesty occur, The Office of the Dean of Students is charged with investigating and adjudicating suspected violations.
 Academic dishonesty, includes, but is not limited to, cheating, fabrication, plagiarism, multiple submissions or facilitating academic misconduct.
 Plagiarism is a serious offense.
 It is the presentation of another author's words or ideas as if they were your own.
 If you have any questions about documentation, quotations, and related matters, please do not hesitate to ask your instructor before submitting your work.
-Please also refer to the UCLA Rules of Student Conduct at the below website: http://www.deanofstudents.ucla.edu/Student-Conduct

-Statement of Diversity and Inclusion
+Equity, Diversity, and Inclusion: